Foundational learning

 5. Fund learning

-By committing to these 5 actions, parliamentarians can begin to drive the change needed to transform education systems and build a future where no child is left behind.
+By committing to these 5 actions, parliamentarians can advocate for the change needed to transform education systems and build a future where no child is left behind.

 Parliamentary action on foundational learning